tomjaguarpaw/H2/posts/symbolic-expressions-can-be-automatically-differentiated.markdown

 ## Conclusion

-AD is a very cool idea and at its heart is very simple.
+Forward mode AD is a very cool idea and at its heart is very simple.
 There are surely many important details that come later when you want to optimize your AD implementation or extend it to higher dimensions, but for the basics all you need is one key idea, and that is to calculate